Cank256/music-app/README.md

 - LAST API and DOCS https://www.last.fm/api

-### 4. Generate and encryption key for the app

-Use the comand below in the terminal

-    php artisan key:generate

 ### 4. Build and run the application with Docker:

-Build the Vite resources
+If going to run it locally run:

     npm run build

-If going to run it locally (the commands below should be in different terminals):
+    php artisan migrate

     php artisan serve

-If going to run it in docker, build and start the Docker containers:
+If going to run it in docker, build and start the Docker containers run:

     docker-compose up -d --build

-### 5. Migrate the database:

-Run the following command to create the necessary tables in the database

-    php artisan migrate

-### 6. Access the application in your browser:
+### 5. Access the application in your browser:
     http://localhost:8000

 ## Usage